grammyjs/website/site/docs/guide/getting-started.md

 in your terminal before you run your bot.
 This makes it easier to debug your bot.

-You now need to run the bot using
+You now need to grant the bot `--allow-env` permissions and run it using

 ```sh
 deno run --allow-net --allow-env bot.ts